 North of Salta one climbs through the arid UNESCO world heritage site of Quebrada de Humahuaca valley, a long gorge of coloured rock scattered with giant cacti where lovely layered colours are visible in the rocks.

 Towards the Chilean border lies the stunning scenery of the altiplano, at over 4,000m.
 The endless salt plains, beautifully-coloured mountains and snow-capped volcanic peaks make this a fascinating area to visit.

-To the south the Calchaquiés Valley offers more dramatic scenery with pretty towns and high-altitude vineyards.
+To the south of Salta the Calchaquiés Valley offers more dramatic scenery with pretty towns and high-altitude vineyards.
 One can visit Cafayate (many vineyards), Cachi and Molinos, with beautiful landscapes and cactus deserts.